Who Is Erik Menendez?

 That June, their twisted family story was the subject of the Lifetime movie Menendez: Blood Brothers, starring Courtney Love as Kitty Menendez, and a few months later, acclaimed actress Edie Falco headlined the new series Law & Order: True Crime: The Menendez Murders.

 In October 2017, A&E interviewed Dr. Stuart Hart, an expert defense witness for the Menendez brothers during their trials, for its Real Crime Blog.
-On November 30, the network was set to air the first extensive interview with Erik Menedez in years, as part of its limited series The Menendez Murders: Erik Tells All.
+On November 30, the network aired the first extensive interview with Erik Menedez in years, as part of its limited series The Menendez Murders: Erik Tells All.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!